-- demonstrate, by way of coursework, that they have a sound understanding of the essentials of classical Greek grammar and syntax;
+- demonstrate, by way of coursework and examination as required, that they have a sound understanding of the essentials of classical Greek grammar and syntax;

-- demonstrate, by way of coursework, that they can translate from the original Greek texts into English, as well as basic sentences from English into Greek;
+- demonstrate, by way of coursework and examination as required, that they can translate from the original Greek texts into English, as well as basic sentences from English into Greek;

-- demonstrate, by way of coursework, basic skills in understanding classical Greek literary texts in the original language;
+- demonstrate, by way of coursework and examination as required, basic skills in understanding classical Greek literary texts in the original language;

-- demonstrate, by way of coursework, that they have improved their linguistic abilities in general, and their analytical skills in particular.
+- demonstrate, by way of coursework and examination as required, that they have improved their linguistic abilities in general, and their analytical skills in particular.

 |Balme, M. and G. Lawall (2016) Athenaze: An Introduction to Ancient Greek, Book I, Oxford, revised 3rd edition.
 ISBN: 9780190607661|

 ||This course is divided into two halves of five weeks each, with a guided reading week between them to allow for consolidation and for preparation for the second half of the course.